National Toxic Encephalopathy Foundation

 is a 501(c)(3) non-profit organization

-whose core purposes are to provide research, education and services to the growing segment of the population who are adversely affected by everyday chemicals and toxins in our environment.
+whose core purposes are to provide education and services to the growing segment of the population who are adversely affected by everyday chemicals and toxins in our environment.

 Established in 1998.